JohnCrickett/PythonInterviewQuestions/README.md

-# PythonInterviewQuestions
+# Python Interview Questions
-A collection of interview questions relating to developing in Python
+A collection of interview questions relating to developing in Python.